-- Articles of Association - Working procedures of the Board of Directors, including instructions for the Audit Committee and the Remuneration Committee - Terms of reference issued by the Board to the President - Code of Conduct - Policy documents and instructions (in areas such as finance, HR, sustainability, internal control, communication, pension and risk management as well as for specific issues, such as the processing of personal data, insider issues, conflicts of interest, competition law, corruption and diversity)
+- · Articles of Association - Working procedures of the Board of Directors, including instructions for the Audit Committee, Remuneration Committee and Portfolio Development Committee, respectively. - Terms of reference issued by the Board to the President - · Code of Conduct - Policy documents and instructions (in areas such as finance, HR, sustainability, internal control, communication, pension and risk management as well as for specific issues, such as the processing of personal data, insider issues, conflicts of interest, competition law, corruption and diversity).